-Bjarne Rogan, the Official Historian of SIEF
+Bjarne Rogan, the historian of SIEF

-During a merry dinner at the SIEF congress in Derry in June 2008 I was – to my surprise – appointed «the official historian of SIEF».
+During a merry dinner at the SIEF congress in Derry in June 2008 I was – to my surprise – appointed «the historian of SIEF».
 How did it all start?

 After a meeting at le Musée des Arts et Traditions Populaires (ATP, now MuCEM) in Paris in June 2002, I was compelled to stay two additional days in Paris, due to one of the not infrequent strikes at the airport.
 In order not to waste the time, I looked into the museum archives and discovered a considerable amount of historical documents concerning SIEF and its forerunner CIAP.
 Having observed – as a Board member of SIEF since 1998 – a remarkable shortage of knowledge of our own history among all of us, myself included, my curiosity was aroused.
 This lack of knowledge is of course due to the fact that the presidency and the secretariat (until 2001) have always been ambulating and no central archives do exist.